rachelkhoriander/tech-task/tutorial/auth_with_github.md

 ### What is an Access Token?

 An access token is a piece of data that accompanies a request to a server and is verified for authenticity before the server responds to the request.
-The third-party application provides a key, or _secret_, along with the token to allow the server to decode and verify it.
+When making a request, we provide a key, or _secret_, along with the token to allow GitHub to decode and verify it.
 Without the correct secret, the token is useless.

 ## Registering the Application with GitHub